garykac/clipboard/clipboard.md

 The current model of requiring some sort of permission or opt-in before allowing untrusted access to the clipboard would be retained.

+Basically, the intent (if there's agreement) is to merge this into the current Clipboard API document so that all the clipboard-related APIs live in the same document.

 Note that with this proposal, the `ClipboardEvent` type could be replaced with a simple `Event` and all clipboard access could be through the `navigator.clipboard` object.